JeremiahKaren/35percent.github.io/_posts/2019-01-06-new-years-resolutions.md

 ![](http://35percent.org/img/snauditpromise2.png)

 ## 4. Enforce the tenure requirements of the Heygate regeneration agreement
 After Lendlease [tried to sue Harringey Council](https://www.insidehousing.co.uk/news/lendlease-sues-haringey-council-over-4bn-vehicle-59072) over its regeneration agreement for the redevelopment of a number of Council estates, we figured it's reasonable to ask Southwark to take legal action against Lendlease.
-It has passed many by that the [regeneration agreement](https://southwarknotes.files.wordpress.com/2013/02/ra.pdf) which was [accidentally leaked](https://www.newstatesman.com/news/2013/02/southwark-accidentally-leaks-confidential-information) in 2013, contains a provision requiring Lendlease to provide 50% of all affordable housing on site as social rent.
+It has passed many by that the [regeneration agreement](https://southwarknotes.files.wordpress.com/2013/02/ra.pdf) which was [accidentally leaked](https://www.newstatesman.com/news/2013/02/southwark-accidentally-leaks-confidential-information) in 2013, contains a provision requiring Lendlease to provide 50% of all affordable housing on site to be provided as social rent.

 ![](http://35percent.org/img/ratenuresplit.png)
 *Extract from the Council's [regeneration agreement](https://southwarknotes.files.wordpress.com/2013/02/ra.pdf) with Lendlease*

-We say that Southwark should require Lendlease to
+Southwark should take action requiring Lendlease to comply with the terms of its legal agreement.
+This would result in the provision of 432 social rented homes on the redeveloped estate, not the pitiful 74 that Lendlease [managed to get away with](https://www.theguardian.com/cities/2015/jun/25/london-developers-viability-planning-affordable-social-housing-regeneration-oliver-wainwright) through the planning process.
+It's important to remember that the planning process and the legal agreement are two entirely separate things.
+Just because Lendlease pulled the wool over the eyes of the planning committee doesn't stop the Council's regeneration department from enforcing the terms of its contractual agreement with Lendlease.

-## Aylesbury break clause
+## 5. Aylesbury break clause
 We have [shown previously](http://35percent.org/the-southwark-clearances/) how Southwark's estate regeneration programmes have devastated its social housing stock.
 The redevelopment of the Aylesbury estate will result in the net loss of between 778 and 1,166 social rented homes - that's presupposing that Notting Hill Genesis lets the new homes as social rent not affordable rent [as it has done in other schemes](https://www.southwarknews.co.uk/news/council-takes-no-legal-action-over-44-missing-social-housing-units/).
 Notting Hill Genesis has got track records in this regard, as documented [here]( http://35percent.org/2017-01-16-draft-more-on-notting-hill/#former-notting-hill-exec-spills-beans-on-ceo), [here](https://www.theguardian.com/housing-network/2015/aug/14/social-housing-britain-future-profit-purpose-genesis), [here](https://www.theguardian.com/society/2018/jun/13/fury-affordable-homes-redeveloped-sold-housing-associations), [here](https://www.theguardian.com/society/2018/jun/13/fury-affordable-homes-redeveloped-sold-housing-associations) and [here](https://www.theguardian.com/society/2018/mar/24/london-social-housing-sell-off-protest-luxury-hotel).

 ![](http://35percent.org/img/aylesburynetloss.png)